Flight Attendant

 Do you recommend working as a flight attendant temporarily?
 Say, a year or less, while trying to find another job?

-Asked by nate about 12 years ago
+Asked by nate over 12 years ago

 Well, the airlines won't thank me for saying so, but sure!
 It's a great experience to try and say that you've done it.
 But don't blame me if you say you'll stay for a year and end up staying ten.
 I see it All the time.
 It's just an addictive lifestyle!